Even the best salespeople hear the word “no” from time to time.

 The problem could be within your proposal, how you presented it, or how you handled objections during the presentation.
 However, in many cases, the problem is somewhere earlier in the sales process.

-- Did you use mini-closes along the way to ensure you are focused on the right desired business result, that the prospect is in agreement with the measures of success, that they have a high degree of confidence in the solution, and that they are ready to proceed?
+2, Did you use mini-closes along the way to ensure you are focused on the right desired business result, that the prospect is in agreement with the measures of success, that they have a high degree of confidence in the solution, and that they're ready to proceed?

 If you have kept in contact with the prospect and still don’t have an answer in 30 days, it’s probably dead.
 Accept that.